Charles Konan Banny Stadium: Construction

-SCAU, in partnership with Sogea Satom, Alcor, Baudin Chateauneuf, and Egis, was delighted to take on the design and construction for the Charles Konan Banny Stadium.
-Situated on the eastern flank of the city, SCAU adopted a unique approach in crafting a stadium that seamlessly marries monumentality and minimalism.
-This duality serves a dual purpose: first, to project a powerful image of Ivory Coast that transcends borders, and second, to ensure the construction of a cost-effective, enduring facility.
+SCAU architecture, in partnership with Sogea Satom, Alcor, Baudin Chateauneuf, and Egis, oversaw the design and construction for the Charles Konan Banny Stadium.
+SCAU combined monumental and minimalist design elements in an effort to impart a sense of grandeur while also ensuring the construction of a cost-effective, enduring facility.
 The Ivory Coast has grappled with the issue of inadequate stadium maintenance, making longevity and budget-friendliness paramount concerns.

-The western stand serves as the nucleus of the stadium's amenities, while the remaining three stands are thoughtfully nestled into the natural slope of the site, reducing the need for excessive structural maintenance.
-This design also enhances the thrill of arriving at a match, as spectators ascend to the highest point of the stands, commanding a panoramic view of the entire stadium before descending to their seats, drawing closer to the pitch.
-A sweeping roof gracefully spans all stands, adapting its height to accommodate the spaces beneath while drawing attention towards the vibrant action on the field.
-Floodlight lamps are ingeniously affixed to the roof in the west, while two independent masts grace the eastern side.
-Thoughtfully positioned catering facilities and restrooms dot the public concourse, evoking an elegant, scattered arrangement.
+The western stand serves as the nucleus of the stadium's amenities, while the remaining three stands are nestled into the natural slope of the site, reducing the need for excessive structural maintenance.
+This design also enhances the experience of arriving at a match, as spectators ascend to the highest point of the stands, commanding a panoramic view of the entire stadium before descending to their seats, drawing closer to the pitch.
+A sweeping roof spans all stands, adapting its height to accommodate the spaces beneath while drawing attention towards the action on the field.
+Floodlight lamps are affixed to the roof in the west, while two independent masts are attached on the eastern side.
+Catering facilities and restrooms are located in the public concourse.
 As is customary with SCAU's stadium designs, meticulous consideration was given to the stadium's post-event life.
-Recognizing that a stadium's heritage is pivotal to its sustainability and upkeep, SCAU collaborated with local sports and educational organizations to envision how these spaces might be utilized on a daily basis, long after the conclusion of the African Cup.
+Recognizing that a stadium's heritage is pivotal to its sustainability and upkeep, SCAU collaborated with local sports and educational organizations to envision how these spaces might be utilized on a daily basis after the conclusion of the African Cup.
 Despite the spread COVID-19 pandemic in Africa, efforts were made to continue the construction of the stadium.
 The construction was completed in summer 2021.